 Sierra Leone: Sponsor a Student

-Impact an economy – From just £20 a month you can assist in supporting the running costs of our vocational college in Sierra Leone.
+Impact an economy – For £25 a month you can cover the costs of one student attending our vocational colleges in Sierra Leone.

 I am 20 years old.
 My parents, my brothers and all my sisters except one have died.
 I did not go to school because there is no money for my fees.
 I’ve had to break stones to support my daughter.
 I am so happy because of this opportunity.
 I want to learn something that will help me in the future and to support my family.

 T4U are supporting Vocational Training Centres in Waterloo, Freetown and Koindu, Kaliahun District, aimed at providing opportunities to learn a trade for disadvantaged young women who have had no or little formal education.